Best ebook reader brands

 Ebook readers are a great companion for any long journey or holiday.
 So if yours develops a fault, leaving you on a cliffhanger while reading on the beach, it can be very frustrating.
 That's why we survey thousands of ebook reader owners every year to find out which brands have the worst track record for developing faults.

 Our unique survey tells us how long into a device’s life cycle any fault occurred, plus what the fault consisted of.
 It gives us a clear, overall picture of the reliability of ebook readers from all the major manufacturers.
-Read on for the details of the big-name brands Amazon Kindle, Kobo and Barnes & Noble.
+Read on for the details of the big-name brands Amazon Kindle and Kobo.

 Best and worst ebook reader brands